 Here’s the interesting thing.
 When you hear the word “deadly” used by Aboriginal people down under, you’d better hold off that mournful visage.
 For one, everyone else will be smiling because “deadly” is slang for “awesome” and “great.”
 At least, that’s how Aboriginal people consider the word.

 Here’s one more tip: when someone says “mob,” do not immediately go into a fight-or-flight” mode.
 They are only talking about their kin or family.
-For sure most of them are peaceful and kindly folks.
+Locals from Aboriginal Australia are for sure most of them are peaceful and kindly folks.

 When you are referred to as “gubba,” relax and let it pass because this is not 1850 anymore.
-That’s the word Aboriginal people use when referring to non-Aboriginal people.
+That’s the word Aboriginal Australians use when referring to non-Aboriginal people.

-Here is one more useful phrase to keep in mind.
-Being invited to “charge up” is not a vague suggestion to liven up or a general encouragement to increase your energy level.
+Here is one more useful phrase from indigenous Australians to keep in mind.
+Being invited to “charge up” is not a vague suggestion to liven up.
+Neither is it a general encouragement to increase your energy level.
 It is actually very specific invitation to drink alcohol, and usually copious amounts of it.
 If you can’t hold your liquor or if you do not drink at all, then you had better learn the Aussie way to decline politely.